prettier/prettier/docs/cli.md

 title: CLI
 ---

 Use the `prettier` command to run Prettier from the command line.
-Run it without any arguments to see the [options](options.md).

-To format a file in-place, use `--write`.
-You may want to consider committing your code before doing that, just in case.

 ```bash
 prettier [options] [file/dir/glob ...]
 ```

+> To run your locally installed Prettier – prefix with `npx`, such as `npx prettier --help`.

+To format a file in-place, use `--write`.
+You might want to commit your code before doing that the first time, just in case.

 In practice, this may look something like: